 Similar other other educational endeavors, aspiring NPs have various academic pathways to completing the requisite education in this field; to be sure, students may enroll in a traditional, on-campus program that requires physical attendance, or they may instead decide to obtain a degree in an online program.
 Although the former is still a popular option, an ever-greater number of aspiring NPs in Delaware (DE) are choosing distance-based learning, as it allows for greater flexibility while obtaining a professional degree.
-As of February 2017, there were two institutions which offer online NP degrees in Delaware: Wilmington University and the University of Delaware.
+As of October 2018, there are two institutions which offer online NP degrees in Delaware: Wilmington University and the University of Delaware.
 That said, a number of institutions based in other states may accept Delaware residents into their distance-based programs while the student completes his or her clinical hours in a facility close to home.

 This guide examines how to become a nurse practitioner, including a discussion of all necessary credentialing, what to know about practice authority in the profession, and a detailed overview of the online NP programs in Delaware.